Another Auditor Settles Over Taylor Bean Fraud

 Mortgage rates increased on a weekly and monthly basis to the highest level since 2014, and more ascension is expected.
 Rising rates are driving more borrowers into adjustable-rate mortgages.

 Record Purchase Lending at Guild, Staffing Grows

-Annual home lending held up at Guild Mortgage Co., which reported an all-time high for purchase-money volume.
-Staffing expanded, but the servicing portfolio was slashed.
+(updated Feb.
+26) Annual home lending held up at Guild Mortgage Co., which reported an all-time high for purchase-money volume.
+Staffing and the servicing portfolio expanded.

 Some Credit Scores Rise After Changes to Reporting

 Changes to the reporting of public records on credit bureaus last year have begun to yield improvements to credit scores for some consumers.

 Trade Group Chief Apologizes to Quicken Loans

 The president of a state mortgage trade group has apologized to Quicken Loans Inc. for statements he was quoted as making for a news story about discrimination.